-- 1. Be informed of prosecutor's decision to decline prosecution or dismiss the case along with information about seeking a protective or harassment order at no fee - 2.
-Protection against employer retaliation for victims to take reasonable time off to attend order for protection or harassment restraining order proceedings - 3.
+1. Be informed of prosecutor's decision to decline prosecution or dismiss the case along with information about seeking a protective or harassment order at no fee

+- Protection against employer retaliation for victims to take reasonable time off to attend order for protection or harassment restraining order proceedings - 3.
 Domestic abuse victims have the ability to terminate a lease without penalty - 4.
 Sexual assault victims can make a confidential request for HIV testing of a convicted offender - 5.
 Sexual assault victims do not have to pay the cost of a sexual assault examination - 6.
 Sexual assault victims may not be required to undergo a polygraph examination in order for an investigation or prosecution to proceed. - 7.
-Options for the involvement of Law Enforcement - Notify proper law enforcement authorities - o Assisted by Campus Authorities in notifying law enforcement if the victim so chooses - Decline to notify such authorities any reciprocal state (Under VAWA's full faith and credit provision, every state must recognize and enforce protection orders issued in other states, as if issued in the enforcing state) should provide a copy to Metropolitan State University Security Department and the Office of the Title IX Coordinator.
+Options for the involvement of Law Enforcement - Notify proper law enforcement authorities - Assisted by Campus Authorities in notifying law enforcement if the victim so chooses - Decline to notify such authorities

+Further, Metropolitan State University complies with Minnesota law in recognizing Orders of Protection and Harassment Restraining Orders.
+Any person who obtains an order of protection from Minnesota or any reciprocal state (Under VAWA's full faith and credit provision, every state must recognize and enforce protection orders issued in other states, as if issued in the enforcing state) should provide a copy to Metropolitan State University Security Department and the Office of the Title IX Coordinator.
 A complainant may then meet with Metropolitan State University Security Department to develop a plan, which is a plan for campus officials and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but in not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc. Metropolitan State University cannot apply for a legal order of protection, no contact order or restraining order for a victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services.
 Protection from abuse orders may be available through the local county court at no cost.
 Metropolitan State University may issue an institutional no contact order if deemed appropriate or at the request of the victim or accused.
 To the extent of the victim's cooperation and consent, Metropolitan State University offices will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal investigation of the complaint.
 The victim will be provided written notification about options for or available assistance in, and how to request changes to academic, living, or working situations in addition to counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.
 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant (for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 USC 1395 (a) (20).)
 Further, Metropolitan State University will maintain as confidential any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.